septi0/UsCmdRelay/README.md

 For sample configuration files see `auth.sample.conf` and `relays.sample.conf`.
 Aditionally, you can copy theese files to `/etc/uscmdrelay/`, `/etc/opt/uscmdrelay/` or `~/.config/uscmdrelay/` and adjust the values to your needs.

 #### Configuring auth (auth.conf)
+For security reasons, the auth configuration file must be owned by the user that runs the server and must not be accessible by other users.
+(600 permissions)

 Each section in the configuration file is an auth key.
 The name of the section is the auth key that will be specified with the `auth_key` property by the client.

 Section properties: